grandcircusco/cheatsheets/mvc-setup-hibernate.md

 spring.jpa.hibernate.ddl-auto=none
 # If using ddl-auto, be sure to specify this dialect for MySQL
 spring.jpa.properties.hibernate.dialect=org.hibernate.dialect.MySQL5InnoDBDialect
+# If you want to see the SQL statements being sent to the server, uncomment the following line:
+#logging.level.org.hibernate.SQL=DEBUG
 ```

 #### 4b.
 SECRET APPLICATION.PROPERTIES (OPTIONAL)